civicrm/civicrm-setup/docs/getting-started.md

 ```

 However, you could encounter an error.
 For example, the model requires a valid `cmsBaseUrl`, but this
 is not auto-detected correctly in Drupal 7.
+The installer will raise an error because the requirement
+hasn't been met.

 ```
 $ cv core:install